-F. Evidence
+E. Evidence

 Determining what evidence to offer at trial and how one should offer it is one of the most difficult questions facing a trial litigant.
 All factual evidence offered at trial must meet the requirements of the Federal Rules of Evidence, which the parties should study carefully before trial.
 Although it is impossible to predict which rules may be important in a given trial, the most commonly cited rules are those relating to hearsay (Rules 801-807), relevance (Rules 401 and 402), unfair prejudice (Rule 403), character evidence (Rules 404 and 608), use of criminal convictions to impeach (Rule 609) and prior statements of witnesses (Rule 613).
-If one party attempts to elicit testimony or offer an exhibit that does not comply with these rules, the other party may raise an objection with the court.
+If one party attempts to elicit testimony or offer an exhibit that does not comply with these rules or any other Federal Rule of Evidence, the other party may raise an objection with the court.